Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/gradual-rollout.md

 ## How to Perform a Gradual Rollout with Unleash

-In order to set up a gradual rollout, you will need:

--   A place to host a feature flag management service
--   An API Token
--   An application connected to an Unleash SDK

-In order to set up your systems to create and manage a gradual rollout, you’ll need to decide where to host a feature flag management service.
-This is a critical component of creating features that will hide behind a feature flag for a gradual rollout.
-There are two primary options for deciding where to host a service:

--   Self-hosted: Deploy Unleash on your infrastructure (e.g., Docker, Kubernetes)
--   Hosted by Unleash
+To follow along with this tutorial, you will need an Unleash instance.
 Follow our documentation on [Self-Hosting with Unleash](/using-unleash/deploy/getting-started) to get started using your infrastructure.
 Alternatively, read our [Quickstart documentation](/quickstart) if you’d like your project to be hosted by Unleash.

 With Unleash set up, you can use your application to talk to Unleash through one of our SDKs.